 “90 minutes of your time can enhance the quality of your subordinate’s work for 2 weeks, or for some 80+ hours” says Andy Grove, former CEO & co-founder of Intel.

-Common mistakes managers make during 1-on-1 meetings
+6 common mistakes managers make during one-on-one meetings

-1) Turning 1-on-1 meetings into status reports
+1. Turning 1-on-1 meetings into status reports

-1-on-1's sets a forum for coaching, mentoring, and even venting.
-"What's the progress on ‘ABC’?" is among the most typical 1-on-1 questions.
-Even though it appears to be a reasonable question, you must decide against it.
+"What's the progress on ‘ABC’?" is among the most typical one-on-one questions.
+Even though it appears to be a reasonable question, it is a common mistake managers make during one-on-one meetings and you must decide against it.
 If your employees had to merely give you updates on reports, growth chart and status of a project, it could've been emailed to you.

 The goal of one-on-one meetings is to discuss and realize how your employees are hanging in, unlike status updates.
-Some of the areas you may discuss are team dynamics, overall engagement, challenges, career goals and ambitions, employee feedback, requests, so on and so forth.
+1-on-1's sets a forum for coaching, mentoring, and even venting.
+Some of the areas you may discuss are team dynamics, overall employee engagement, professional development, employee feedback (See: 360-degree feedback questions), requests, challenges, so on and so forth.

-2) Not preparing the meeting agenda well in advance
+2. Not preparing the meeting agenda well in advance

 Workplace stress and time limits frequently get the best of us.
 But a well-planned agenda is achievable if you’re prepared with at least a list of bullet topics that you'd like to discuss.

-3) Doing most of the talking
+3. Doing most of the talking

 “During the meeting, since it’s the employee’s meeting, the manager should do 10% of the talking and 90% of the listening.
 Note that this is the opposite of most one-on-ones,” says the author Ben Horowitz.

-Here are a few things you can do to make sure your direct reports are speaking the most:
+Don't forget a few things you can do to make sure your direct reports are speaking the most:

 - Encourage employees to prepare particular discussion points.

-4) Not being mentally present
+4. Not being mentally present

-The purpose of planning a 1-on-1 is to have a valuable, richest type of communication.
-Distractions must be kept to a bare minimum by the managers, and even the team.
-Peering into the phone or checking e-mails during a meeting will sap your team's motivation.
+The purpose of planning effective one-on-one meetings is to have a valuable, richest type of communication.
+Distractions must be kept to a bare minimum by the managers.
+Mistakes to avoid in one-on-one meetings: Peering into the phone or checking e-mails during a meeting will sap your team's motivation.

-5) Inviting hurry, rescheduling, or cancelling
+5. Being in a hurry, rescheduling, or cancelling

-Additionally, cancelling a 15–30-minute conversation might send a message to your direct report that they're not a priority.
+Cancelling a 15–30-minute conversation might send a message to your direct report that they're not a priority.
 It might also reach a point where you find your employees communicating in a less effective manner, such as crowding your inbox or lingering around your desk.

-6) Not planning 1-on-1 meetings as a regular event
+6. Not planning 1-on-1 meetings as a regular event

 Settling the matter

-A tool to assign actions to your employees, within your 1-on-1 meetings, bridges the unfulfilling gaps related to performance management.
+A tool to assign actions to your employees, within your one-on-one meetings, bridges the unfulfilling gaps related to performance management.
 Additionally, you may also track your previous sessions while recording the ones you wish.